 On embarkation, they gave us cruise cards to use as room keys and charge cards for onboard purchases.
 A camera captured our photos on a computer database, which the cards access when swiped through the machine when we reboarded.

-Back onboard the Grand Princess, we watched the Caribbean sun paint the sky with broad brushstrokes of apricot and raspberry.
-We didn't stay on our balcony too long however.
-There was only one more evening left at sea and so many things left to see and do.
+On our last evening at sea, we watched the sunset paint the sky with broad brushstrokes of apricot and raspberry.
+We didn't stay on our balcony too long, because there were so many things left to see and do.

 TRAVEL INFORMATION